Expansion-sensitive coupling of a local quantum system in de Sitter cosmology: Introduction

-Turning back our discussion to the context of detectors, given the rising interest in time-dependent couplings for detectors, it is of high interest to consider the coupling to the conformal field, since mathematically it is equivalent to considering the usual coupling to the field $\phi$ with a background-dependent and hence time-dependent scaling in that coupling.
-In particular, we shall study the different characteristics of the particle measuring in de Sitter spacetime resulting from these fields with distinct dynamics ---one with standard dynamics and the other with \textit{proper\/} dynamics--- and determine which corresponding detector reading better aligns with our intuitive notion of a particle.
-Moreover, we shall require the time dependence of the detector coupling to be in a functional (and thus direct) form with respect to the spacetime, to allow that it can be fully specified by endowing the detector with the capacity to perform a direct reading of the spacetime without any knowledge in advance of its behaviour.
-In that way, one could think of processing the outcome signal of a more \textit{classical\/} or conventional detector.
-Hence, it is worth highlighting that in this sense, through these independent readings of spacetime, the new detector under consideration will be capable of absorbing the possible excitations caused by the background dynamics and be well-adapted to the expanding cosmology.
+Therefore, turning back to the context of detectors, and given the growing interest in this field, it becomes natural to investigate the effects of introducing a time-dependent scaling in the detector's coupling.
+In previous approaches in this area, this time dependence has been introduced by hand, e.g.\ to model detectors sensitive to the Berry phase rather than excitation responses~\cite{Quach:2021vzo}, to recover the long-interaction limit~\cite{UnruhWaiting,Parry:2025wub}, or to account for finite-time interactions motivated by physical considerations such as distinguishing early- and late-time behaviour \cite{Echo, LoukoMann, BlackHoleFall}.
+In contrast, following our previous discussion, we will consider here a background-dependent coupling, and in particular, the coupling to the conformal field, since mathematically it is equivalent to considering the usual coupling to the field $\phi$ with a background-dependent and hence time-dependent scaling in that coupling.
+More specifically, we will study the different characteristics of the particle measuring in de Sitter spacetime resulting from these two fields with distinct dynamics ---one with standard dynamics and the other with \textit{proper\/} dynamics.
+In this way, we will determine which corresponding detector reading better aligns with our intuitive notion of a particle.
+Moreover, our requirement that the time dependence of the detector coupling be in a direct functional form with respect to the spacetime allows that it can be fully specified by endowing the detector with the capacity to perform a direct reading of the background spacetime without any knowledge in advance of its behaviour.
+In essence, for a time dependence of the coupling restricted to come entirely from the dynamical background, we could think of a detector device able to measure this background simultaneously and independently, and then engineer or design a data processing system that incorporates this information into the final signal by means of a Fourier convolution.
+This convolution would have the same effect as if the original detector's response function were multiplied by the background dependent function of our choice.
+In total, the set-up would modify the detector's outcome in terms of the background signal without a prior knowledge of how this background evolves or the use of any externally prescribed control profile required to emulate its evolution.
+Hence, in this sense, through these independent readings of spacetime, the new detector under consideration will be capable of absorbing the possible excitations caused by the background dynamics and be well-adapted to the expanding cosmology in the considered case of de Sitter spacetime.

 To achieve these objectives, we consider two detector models within a highly symmetric but curved spacetime in which the quantised field has solutions in terms of known functions: the de Sitter cosmology~\cite{BAllen}.
 The first detector model is a conventional one, according to the literature, serving us as our \textit{control group\/} for comparison purposes and is referred to as the \textit{standard\/} detector along the work.
 For the second one, we exploit the subtle freedom in the construction of particle detectors and introduce a background-dependent scaling in the detector coupling, calling this the \textit{novel\/} detector.
 Finally, we expose both particle detectors to different conditions including long duration intervals, a coupling with respect to a different reparametrized time, ideal switches and a modification of the topology of the spacetime.
 This allows us to compare their respective different characteristics and highlight that the resulting measurements with the novel coupling are closely related to those in a static spacetime, providing evidence that the new detector is well-suited to the considered spacetime.